bripkens/pi-setup/SETUP.md

 		The key's randomart image is:

 3. Change the name of the public key to `pikey.pub` and copy into the `pi-setup/public_keys` directory inside the downloaded/cloned version of this repository.

+# Voodoo?

+If by some voodoo, this actually worked for you, then head back to the [README.md](/README.md) to run the play.
+If it didn't, please [raise an issue](https://github.com/robrant/pi-setup/issues/new).